jfc3/atehere/ReadMe.md

 * Removed asterisk from name and added field that denotes I have eaten there or not.
 Wrote code to make this work.
 * Added two fields to allow people to have a photo (url) and ALT text.
 Haven't written code to make this work yet.
 * Added ability to add photos and ALT text to restaurants.
 Now need to do some more testing before rolling it out to everyone.
-* Added Pennsylvania to drop down list and created necessary JSON file.
+* Added Pennsylvania to drop down list and created necessary PA JSON file.
-* Added Chicago, IL, to drop down list and created necessary JSON file.
+* Added Chicago, IL, to drop down list and created necessary CHI JSON file.
-* Added Florida to drop down list and created necessary JSON file.
+* Added Florida to drop down list and created necessary FL JSON file.
-* Added New Jersey to drop down list and created necessary JSON file.
+* Added New Jersey to drop down list and created necessary NJ JSON file.
-* Added North Carolina to drop down list and created necessary JSON file.
+* Added North Carolina to drop down list and created necessary NC JSON file.
-* Added California to drop down list and created necessary JSON file.
+* Added California to drop down list and created necessary CA JSON file.
-* Added San Francisco, CA to drop down list and created necessary JSON file.
+* Added San Francisco, CA to drop down list and created necessary SFO JSON file.
-* Northern California to drop down list and created necessary JSON file.
+* Northern California to drop down list and created necessary NOCAL JSON file.
-* Oakland, CA to drop down list and created necessary JSON file.
+* Oakland, CA to drop down list and created necessary OAK JSON file.
-* Seattle, WA to drop down list and created necessary JSON file.
+* Seattle, WA to drop down list and created necessary SEA JSON file.
+* Wasingoton to drop down list and created necessary WA JSON file.

 ## Installation
 Please have the following installed before running: